posita/dyce/docs/translations.md

     In this function, we do not check for the case where *both* parties are at zero.
     Because only one party can lose a die during each round, the only way both parties can be at zero simultaneously is if they both started at zero.
-    Since we guarded against that case in the enclosing function, we don’t have to worry about that here.
+    Since we guard against that case in the enclosing function, we don’t have to worry about it here.
     Either ``#!python us`` is zero, ``#!python them`` is zero, or neither is zero.

 ``` python linenums="17"